The blog title Armchair Scholar is written over the image of a sketch by William Morris for his acanthus wallpaper design

 Why a website?

 Writing anything is an excercise in being articulate.
 I am interested in exploring the website's use as a space for writing in between the published book and the private journal.
 A website is both more public than one's private writings—people can visit and read them—and more private than social media—one has to travel to a webiste, seek it out or else stumble into it.
 Like a cozy shop, a website is a room with an unlocked door.
 Or a bound volume on a shelf at the library.
 Open and hidden.
-Self-contained but permeable.
+Self-contained but changing.

 Currently reading: